2018 Housing Lottery

 April 17 at 9:45 p.m. | HUB Dining Room

-You and your roommates for next year must all be currently living in the building for which you're signing up.
-Even if one person is coming from another building, coming from off campus or is an incoming student, you may not participate in the in-house process.
+You and your roommates for next year must all be currently living in the building community for which you're signing up.
+Even if one person is coming from another building community, coming from off campus or is an incoming student, you may not participate in the in-house process.
 All room types – singles, doubles, triples and quads – are eligible for this process.
 You must be able to fill the room to secure the room.
-Residents of Baldwin-Jenkins, Stewart and The Village may not participate in the in-house process.
+Residents of Baldwin-Jenkins may not participate in the in-house process; residents of Stewart and The Village may participate in the in-house process for Boppell.

 Quads, Triples & Singles Sign-ups